 \textbf{Contributions:} Our work reveals that elevated topic diversity has been a characteristic of COVID-19 misinformation, particularly for those accompanied by conspiracy narratives.
-This characteristic becomes more significant within the false news posts on X compared to their source news claims.
-At post viewer level, the heightened topic diversity and the integration of conspiracy theories significantly correlate with increased engagement (\ie, reposts, likes, and replies) with misinformation on X. For instance, false news posts that contain conspiracy theories, on average, receive 40.8\% more reposts, 45.2\% more likes, and 44.1\% more replies compared to false news posts without conspiracy theories.
-However, at news sharer level, topic diversity and conspiracy theories have no significant association with the post count of source news items.
-This difference suggests that news sharers and post viewers may have different engagement patterns.
-Our findings offer valuable insights into understanding the engagement with multi-topic misinformation from news sharers to post viewers on social media during health crises.
-Additionally, by highlighting the different engagement patterns at news sharer and post viewer levels in terms of topic diversity and conspiracy theories, this research informs the development of targeted interventions and strategies at both user levels to mitigate engagement with false information and foster a more resilient society.
+This characteristic becomes more significant within false news posts on X compared to their source news claims.
+At post viewer level, heightened topic diversity and the integration of conspiracy theories significantly correlate with increased engagement (\ie, reposts, likes, and replies) with misinformation on X. For instance, false news posts that contain conspiracy theories, on average, receive 40.8\% more reposts, 45.2\% more likes, and 44.1\% more replies compared to false news posts without conspiracy theories.
+However, at news source sharer level, topic diversity and conspiracy theories have no significant associations with the number of posts that source news items receive.
+This difference suggests that news source sharers and post viewers have distinct engagement patterns.
+Our findings offer valuable insights into understanding engagement with multi-topic misinformation from news source sharers to post viewers on social media during health crises.
+Additionally, by highlighting the different engagement patterns at news source sharer and post viewer levels in terms of topic diversity and conspiracy theories, this research informs the development of targeted interventions and strategies at both user levels to mitigate engagement with false information and foster a more resilient society.